 For those with a more refined palate, moving to Los Angeles means access to some of the best art museums on the West Coast.
 Atop the list is the Los Angeles County Museum of Art and the Getty Center, a sprawling hilltop garden and architecturally impressive designed edifice containing a large collection of Ancient Greek and Roman architecture.

-Best Beaches in Los Angeles
+9) Best Beaches in Los Angeles

 Want to people watch or play some basketball and volleyball?
 Head to Venice Beach.
 In the mood for surfing?
 Try Malibu Surfrider Beach.
 Need a romantic, rugged beach to walk on at sunset?
 Look no further than El Matador Beach.
 Of course, there are a dozen beaches in between and hundreds more up and down the coast.

 One of the most well known is Griffith Park just north of downtown and in between Glendale and West Hollywood.
-Enjoy trails, an observatory, theatre, and dozens of other attractions in this 4000+ acre green space.
+Enjoy trails, an observatory, theatre, and dozens of other attractions in this 4,000+ acre green space.
 Further outside the city is the Angeles Forest which features waterfalls and hikes around the hills.

-Self Storage in Los Angeles
+BONUS: Storage Units in Los Angeles

-Make $50-$500 each month renting your RV pad, basement or other space.List Your Space
+Make $50-$500 each month renting your garage, basement, shed or other storage spaceList Your Space